Updated on October 8, 2019

 In fiscal 2016, Sony launched a fire prevention initiative to support safety management at supplier facilities.
 Under the initiative, Sony provides suppliers with a document describing actual fire incidents, including the causes and lessons learned, together with a fire prevention checklist, to facilitate improvements to safety management.

 In fiscal 2018, Sony conducted on-site checks for safety management at supplier facilities, as it did in the previous fiscal year.
 These on-site checks enabled Sony to identify issues and instruct suppliers to improve the fire prevention management at their facilities.
 Issues that were frequently identified in the on-site checks included degraded power lines, malfunctioning fire doors, and deficiencies in the installation of control boards for fire pumps.
-In addition, as part of its efforts to discourage forced labor, Sony provided suppliers in its supply chains with up-to-date information on human rights laws and regulations, as well as providing assessment tools and codes of conduct.
+In addition, as part of its efforts to prevent the use of forced labor, Sony provided suppliers in its supply chains with up-to-date information on human rights related laws and regulations and common industry findings, as well as providing assessment tools and codes of conduct.
 These initiatives helped to further strengthen Sony’s supply chain management.

 Sony will continue to educate and support suppliers with their CSR initiatives encompassing health, safety, and the environment, through various means including regular meetings with suppliers.